Spaniards might not be crazy about drinking ‘la leche’ but they are obsessed when it comes to creating quirky, useful Spanish phrases.

 De la leche – of the milk

-Similar to the above, this phrase is used as an intensifier.
+Similar to the above, this phrase is an intensifier.
 So ‘un dolor de la leche’ means a really strong pain and ‘una suerte de la leche’ means really good fortune.

 ¿Qué leches? – what milks?